Hassanulhaq52/Ride-Revo/README.md

 ## Issues

-If you encounter any issues with Riderevo or have any feature requests, please open an issue on GitHub.
+If you encounter any issues with RideRevo or have any feature requests, please open an issue on GitHub.
 We appreciate your feedback!